opendevstack/oc-batch-rollout/README.md

 An OpenShift cluster might have many projects.
 Some or all of those projects might contain deployments using the same image.
 Updating this image is tricky using built-in OpenShift functionality:

 * Explicitly updating the image is only possible for one deployment at a time.
-* Image triggers can be used to rollout an image to many deployments, but users do not have control over the rollout process.
+* Image triggers can be used to rollout an image to many deployments, but there is no control over the rollout process.
 This may incur huge load on the cluster due to simultaneous restarts.

-oc-batch-rollout is trying to solve those issues by offering a simple tool to select deployments across projects to update, and to specify which image should be rolled out and how.
+`oc-batch-rollout` is trying to solve those issues by offering a simple tool to select deployments across projects to update, and to specify which image should be rolled out and how.
 Selection of deployment is based on three filters:

 1. namespace pattern (required)
 2. deployment name (required)